proudguy69/Nh-Discord/content/privacy.md

 description: Privacy Policy for NH Discord Website and Dating Platform
 ---

-# Privacy Policy

 ## 1. Overview
-This Privacy Policy explains how **[SITE NAME]** (“we,” “our”) collects, uses, and protects your information when you use our website or associated Discord services.
+This Privacy Policy explains how nhdiscord.com (“we,” “our”) collects, uses, and protects your information when you use our website or associated Discord services.

 ---